Ajecty777/Ajecty777/README.md

 - 👋 Hi, I’m @Ajecty777
 - 👀 I’m interested in coding, art, stories and rollerblading.
-I also have a sweet tooth the size of mount Kilamanjaro.
+I also have a sweet tooth the size of mount Kilimanjaro🤣
 - 🌱 I’m currently learning Full Stack Software Development
 - 💞️ I’m looking to collaborate on any coding project really, the more the merrier.
 - 📫 How to reach me: email: ajecty777@gmail.com